List of Phi Mu Alpha Sinfonia chapters: Naming anomalies

 The fraternity has not always held to a strictly alphabetical naming scheme.
-Gamma and Zeta were reissued in the early days of the fraternity, while Mu Epsilon and Mu Kappa were never issued and will likely never be based on how far they are out of sequence.
-The founding order of some chapters does not strictly align to their names due to a period of rapid expansion in the 1950s and 1960s, where up to ten chapters were chartered in a single week.
+Gamma and Zeta were reissued in the early days of the fraternity, while Mu Epsilon was never issued and will likely never be based on how far it is out of sequence.
+The founding order of some chapters does not strictly align to their names due to a period of rapid expansion in the 1950s and 1960s, where up to ten chapters were chartered in a single week, as the Fraternity followed naming in the order paperwork was filed with the National Office.

 Naming anomalies also have occurred at the chapter level.
-Following a merger of the Cincinnati College of Music and the Cincinnati Conservatory of Music, their respective chapters Eta and Omicron combined to form Eta-Omicron; to date this is the only chapter that uses a hyphen in its name.
+Following a merger of the College of Music of Cincinnati and the Cincinnati Conservatory of Music, their respective chapters Eta and Omicron combined to form Eta-Omicron; to date this is the only chapter that uses a hyphen in its name.
 Three institutions (Grambling State University, McNeese State University, and Texas Southern University) have each had two chapters with different names; the first chapter chartered at the institution was expelled and the later petitioning group requested that a new chapter be installed instead of the expelled chapter being reactivated.